Insights

 Before any AI work begins, you need a strong foundation of data governance.
 This means clear roles, responsibilities, and processes to manage data quality, privacy, and compliance.

 Good governance ensures your data is accurate, consistent, and trustworthy, because poor data leads to poor AI outcomes.
-It also means having policies in place for ethical use, bias mitigation, transparency, and legal obligations like GDPR.
+It also means having policies in place for ethical use, bias mitigation, transparency, and legal obligations, such as GDPR and emerging requirements under the EU AI Act.
 These frameworks build trust and provide guardrails for responsible innovation.

 3. Understand Your Data Landscape